leanprover-community/lean4-metaprogramming-book/md/metam.md

 #reduce lcf Nat.succ -- ∀ (n : Nat), Nat.succ n = Nat.succ (Nat.succ n)
 ```

 As the code above was rather complicated, it is better to check it.
+A
-Aconvenient way to do this is to use an _elaborator_ to assign the expression to
+convenient way to do this is to use an _elaborator_ to assign the expression to
 a constant and then check it.
 We will explain elaborators in a future chapter.

 One can construct _let-expressions_ in a manner similar to λ-expressions.
 We